NICOR SECURITY ONLY ALLOWS ACCESS TO AUTHORISED USERS

 NICOR data collection system

-Users of the system connect to the data collection system via the N3 net (a private data network which provides the entire NHS with fast broadband networking services) or the internet via an internet service provider through Port: 1352.
+Users of the system connect to the data collection system via the Health and Social Care Network (HSCN) (a private data network which provides the entire NHS with fast broadband networking services) or the internet via an internet service provider.

-Opening a database allows users to see all the documents they are authorised to, create new documents, or edit existing information.
-Once data has been entered it is synchronised with the central system, it is then analysed to provide feedback, and subsequently reported back to the user.
+Opening a database allows users to see all the documents they are authorised to access, create new documents, or edit existing information.
+Once data have been entered they are synchronised with the central system, they are then analysed, and subsequently reported back to the user.

 NICOR has designed security mechanisms that allow only authorised users to access information on the NICOR data collection and reporting system.
 Users are only able to see records submitted by their own organisation and published information contains only comparative analysis figures.

 Several levels of security are built into the system: